nemanjam/mern-boilerplate/README.md

 - Home, Users, Profile, Admin, Notfound, Login and Register pages
 - Protected routes with Higher order components
 - Different views for unauthenticated, authenticated and admin user
-- Edit/Delete forms for Message and User
+- Edit/Delete forms for Message and User with Formik and Yup validation
 - Admin has privileges to edit and delete other users and their messages
 - Layout component, so you can have pages without Navbar
 - Loading states with Loader component